 Some Asian countries have a long history of meat-free cooking, are also vegan-friendly, just order rice noodles or plain rice instead of egg ones, and ask them not to use fish sauce.

 Vietnamese restaurants

 High street chains

-A number of major restaurant franchises now have vegan options available.
+Many high street restaurants now have vegan options.
 These include: